Fort Niagara: Later use

 The name "Old Fort Niagara" is associated with the fort today; it does not refer to its age but to distinguish the colonial-era fortress from its more modern namesake.
 In the post-Civil War era, the "New Fort Niagara" was built outside the original walls of the fort.
 The military abandoned the use of masonry forts in this era, having found that masonry fared poorly under bombardment.
 They built the new fort in the newer style of a military camp.

 The new Fort Niagara had a 1,000-yard rifle range, access to rail lines, and access to the industrial areas of Niagara Falls and Buffalo, New York.
 Fort Niagara trained troops for the Spanish–American War.
 The United States was preparing for entry into World War I in June 1917, so the post began an officer training school which included Daniel W. Hand and Charles W. Ryder as instructors.

+The fort was used between the wars as a Citizens' Military Training Camp.

 During World War II, Fort Niagara was an induction center before it became a prisoner of war camp for 1,200 German soldiers captured in the North African Campaign.
 After the war, the fort provided temporary housing for returning veterans.